 There are many battles to be fought here, and Siroky, a 58-year-old former nun, is involved in a lot of them: cleaning up old buildings, investigating police shootings, protesting deportations.
 But the concern that has absorbed her lately is the fate of Methodist Hospitals, the health system where she works as a chaplain, if it follows through on plans to merge with a Catholic health-care giant.

 Methodist runs Gary’s only hospital, along with another in neighboring Merrillville, and multiple physician clinics in the region.
-If it merges with Franciscan Health, Methodist’s CEO has told a local radio station it will follow directives from the U.S. Conference of Catholic Bishops, which forbid most forms of contraception, sterilization, abortion, certain fertility treatments, and restrict end-of-life care.
+If it merges with Franciscan Alliance, Methodist’s CEO has told a local radio station it will follow directives from the U.S. Conference of Catholic Bishops, which forbid most forms of contraception, sterilization, abortion, certain fertility treatments, and restrict end-of-life care.
 Health-care providers have cited the directives to deny care to transgender people, patients in the process of miscarrying, and even a bleeding woman with a dislodged IUD.

 “It is substandard care, because you’re not giving people all of their choices,” Siroky said.
 “I respect religious polity and doctrines of the church.
 Those are yours, and I respect them.
 But when you force them on someone else, that is where, to me, where it becomes unjust and immoral.”